Bindlestiff Southwest Tours info and FAQ’s:

 Can I come on the tours on my own?

 Traveling solo?
-Take advantage of our no single person supplement policy, many of our clients are traveling solo, you can relax knowing that you will not be charged a penalty for a single person booking and since you will be traveling with like minded individuals who share your passion for adventure you will be sure to have new friends and memories to last a lifetime.
+Take advantage of our no single person supplement policy, many of our clients are traveling solo, you can relax knowing that you will not be charged a penalty for a single person booking on our camping tours.
+Since you will be traveling with like minded individuals who share your passion for adventure travel you will be sure to have new friends and memories to last a lifetime.

 How much should I budget for food?